-Inspired by silica fiber power combiners in Near-IR used to combine power for pumping double clad fiber lasers and incoherent beam combining of high power lasers, IRflex’s proprietary manufacturing technology of chalcogenide glass Mid-IR fibers makes it possible to extend the power combining capacity beyond 2µm silica fiber wavelength range.
+Silica fiber power combiners are used to combine power for pumping double-clad fiber lasers and incoherent beam combining of high power lasers, but are limited to the near IR.
+Inspired by these silica combiners, IRflex’s proprietary manufacturing technology of chalcogenide glass Mid-IR fibers make it possible to extend the power combining capacity beyond the 2µm silica fiber wavelength range.

 Using IRflex’s arsenic sulfide glass fibers, IRflex’s multimode Mid-IR fused fiber combiners can incoherently combine the power from multiple laser sources into a common output aperture.
 These combiners can also spectrally combine laser sources that cover the MWIR spectrum from 1.5 to 6.5µm.

 - High port transmission and combining efficiency for MWIR spectral beam combining up to 95%

 - Independent wavelength transmission from 1.5 to 6.5µm

 - High power handling strength with mechanical flexibility

 - Power and wavelength combining of IR diodes and quantum cascade lasers for high power laser systems.